nelsontkq/epubclozer/README.md

 ## How to use

-From the command line:

-Create a close for each unique word in epub:
+Create a cloze for each unique word in epub:

 ```shell
 python -m epubclozer --lang "en" --path "C:/path/to/book.epub"
 ```

-Ignore [stop words](https://en.wikipedia.org/wiki/Stop_word) such as "the, is, at, which" in English.
+Ignore [stop words](https://en.wikipedia.org/wiki/Stop_word) by adding the `--exclude-stop-words` option.

 Note this will only work effectively in you pass the target language `--lang` as well.

 ```shell
 python -m epubclozer --lang "es" --path "C:/path/to/book.epub" --exclude-stop-words